Nonna’s Chicken Soup

-But chicken soup just feels familiar; it feels like home, even if we’re feeling perfectly healthy.
+But chicken soup feels familiar; it feels like home, even if we’re feeling perfectly healthy.
 As the temperatures drop, a homemade batch of soup is a failsafe option to rē•ignite the joy within and envelope you in a warm hug from within.
-And really, what better time is there to break out the stockpot than during national soup month?

-As we embrace the new year and continue our journeys of mindful living, let’s bring that into the kitchen, too. rē•spin your routine and swap out the mindset of “healthy meals” with “mindful meals,” instead.
-Let’s start here, with Athena Calderone’s beloved chicken soup recipe.
+As we embrace the new season and continue our journeys of mindful living, let’s bring that into the kitchen, too. rē•spin your routine and swap out the mindset of “healthy meals” with “mindful meals” instead.
+Let’s start here with Athena Calderone’s beloved chicken soup recipe.
 Go through the preparation process mindfully and approach mealtime with the same sense of presence.
 Hearty and healthy can both coexist in your world of wellness; all it takes is some balance.

 Chicken Soup Ingredients:

 - One whole chicken

 - One bone-in chicken breast (about 1 ½ pound)

 - Two yellow onions, one diced, one halved